Bookkeeping Melbourne Rates – what is the cost?

 If you need a high powered business phone, get a Samsung Galaxy Note, or an iPhone.

-If you aren’t using all the functions of a high end phone, but still want a camera, etc. then you look at something in the mid range.
+And if you aren’t using all the functions of a high end phone, but still want a camera, etc. then you look at something in the mid range.

 That is why context is so important.
 That is why showing someone a price as how to attract people to a phone, isn’t usually how the phone makers try to sell their product.